 These carers depict the personal impact of the caring role on their quality of life, where constant demands and isolation are real issues.
 The situation can be exacerbated if minimal support is available.
 Interviewees reported receiving varying levels of support.
 Fourteen felt they were well supported by family and/or friends.
 Nine carers said that they received little or no help from friends or family.
 Five interviewees said that they had been helped by public and/or third sector services.
 In contrast, two interviewees described very unhelpful encounters with external agencies.

-Twenty-five of the interviewees detailed health issues.
+Twenty-five of the interviewees detailed health problems.
 Some were longstanding, for example, two interviewees suffered from fibromyalgia.
 Nine carers mentioned they suffered from stress, anxiety and/or depression, while another spoke of suffering from panic attacks.
 For five carers, headaches and tiredness caused by lack of sleep and/or continuing demands made on them created on-going problems.

 I have been feeling very down.
 I am not a person given easily to crying, but when the new year came in I felt ... oh dear, another year, I don’t know what’s going to happen ...
 I suffer with stress and I have had this silly little cough and my eyes water and my nose runs...
 (17)